-Feeling we always deserve everything we want and thinking we’re all worthy can make people feel entitled and that’s not ok.
+Feeling we always deserve everything we want and thinking we’re all worthy can make people feel entitled.

 That’s why a key piece here is to objectively acknowledge if you’re not giving everything you got to get that thing you want.

-And when I say “working hard” I mean: are you pushing yourself?
-Are you making progress yourself?
+And when I say “working hard,” I mean: are you doing the best you can with the resources you have?
+Are you making progress?

 Are you objectively deserving of that thing you want?

 When I was researching this topic, I found many posts saying we’re all worthy and deserving because we’re all valuable humans.
-I strongly disagree.
+I can’t entirely agree.

 2. Acknowledge your weaknesses

-If you come to the conclusion that in fact no, you’re not working hard enough or that you lack the necessary skills, then now’s the time to identify your weaknesses.
+If you conclude that, in fact, no, you’re not giving it your all or that you lack the necessary skills, then now’s the time to identify your weaknesses.